This blog may contain affiliate links. Read our disclosure policy for more info.

 Hike Concepcion Volcano: The hardest, but also the best thing I did on Ometepe, was the hike to the summit of the Concepcion Volcano.
 This 8-hour hike takes everything you’ve got but the views from the top are out of this world!
 The hike must be done on a guided tour for safety reasons but if you love hiking, this is a must-do!

 Visit Punta Maria Jesus: Punta Maria Jesus is Ometepe’s most popular sunset spot.
 This small point gives you a great vantage point on the island where you can see both volcanoes.
-It’s also a great place to swim during the day and easily visited from Moyogalpa.
+It’s also a great place to swim during the day and is easily visited from Moyogalpa.

 Where to Stay on Ometepe